skellis46/finger-pointing-moon/case-for-support.md

 The intrinsic position -- that knowledge is intrinsic to artistic-research artefacts -- is dominated by vagueness and ambiguity.
 These attributes -- vagueness and ambiguity -- are viewed as strengths and/or weaknesses.
 The intrinsic position is particularly vulnerable to the development of epistemic proxies that stand in for the epistemic complexity, nuances and possibilities of practice-research.
 For example, in much practice-research, there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ (and its cousin _tacit knowledge_) as a concept to describe the epistemic value of that research.[^ek1] Artist-scholars who research through movement practices have valorised and reified the concept of embodied knowledge; as if to say, the body knows and _ipso facto_ practice-research generates knowledge.
 An epistemic proxy does not address the epistemic complexity and limitations of practice-research, and keeps genuine changes in understanding at arm's length.
 Add point here about documentation being the critical proxy in practice-research (and connect to digital technologies? surveillance).
 This is because "proxies are easier to manipulate than the complicated reality they represent".[@oneil_weapons_2016 Chapter 3] -- related also to maps and territory, e.g. [lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv)

-Curiously, both positions are often inadvertantly supported in journals devoted to practice-research. e.g. the writing refers to the ambiguity and letting the work do the work More common is simply to describe a research process (see JAR V20 - and lift any number of quotes from <reflections on JAR.md>)
+Curiously, both positions are often inadvertently supported in journals devoted to practice-research. e.g. the writing refers to the ambiguity and letting the work do the work More common is simply to describe a research process (see JAR V20 - and lift any number of quotes from <reflections on JAR.md>)

 These intrinsic and extrinsic epistemic positions also share one other serious problem.
 Both positions explicitly fail to recognise that research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
 When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research.
 Yet what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all?

 artists just do practice-research because they are artists and p-r is what artists do in the university. **add here "When body-based practitioners ..."** add note about the method is often simply assumed -- I'm an artist, I therefore do practice-research.

-We have situation where most practice-research is about sharing what happened (or what they did).
-Circulations of process.
-Fetishization of process (e.g. REF -- pick your year).
-JER does this for sure -- except it's process that has been videoed.

 The tension between intrinsic and extrinsic epistemics is felt most sharply in body-focused practice-research like dance and somatics.
-These are practices predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
-Body-based practices acutely feel the tension between intrinsic and extrinsic ways of knowing for four reasons: i) they have a complex and often fraught relationship with language; ii) the experiential nuances of the practices are rarely seen, and more often _felt_; iii) the practices are prone to epistemic proxies like embodiment and tacit awareness; and iv) the practices have an equally contested relationship to disappearance, ephemerality and documentation.
+Body-based practices acutely feel the tension between intrinsic and extrinsic ways of knowing ...
 Therefore, body-based practices = ideal vehicle.

 To date, no research has directly examined the margins and intersections of these two positions in practice-research.

+### my contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

+### who will be most interested in the outcomes?

 - proxy is very different from staring into the belly of not knowing.
 Accepting the possibility of not knowing or there are things that are not able to be known
 - I am not proposing evidence evidence evidence.
 Tension between evidence, and allowing the creative work to do its work.